 Fr.
 Bill Leeson was ordained priest in August of 1969.
 He was rector of St. James, West Bend, Wisconsin until 1981.
 He then took a sabbatical year to attend the Monterey Institute of International Studies for graduate work in Spanish and German.
 He moved to Los Angeles and got his state teachers credential and was employed by the Los Angeles School District as a bilingual teacher.
 He was thus able to offer his services to the diocese without pay and assisted at Trinity Church, Berendo St. and then was priest -in-charge of EpiphanyChurch in Lincoln Heights until being called to be Rector of All Saints in Highland Park in 1988.
 He instituted a Spanish ministry there as well as growing the English mass and retired from that parish in 2007 when All Saints had a membership of over a thousand.
 He has retired happily into Saint Mark's and attends the 8am mass.

-The Rev'd Andrea Maier is an assisting priest, serves as Saint Mark's Preschool Chaplain and teaches Sunday School.
+The Rev'd Andrea Maier is an assisting priest, serves as Director of Children’s Ministries and Saint Mark's Preschool Chaplain.
 Work in television brought her to Los Angeles from the Pacific Northwest where she studied journalism and political science.
 Ordained in this diocese, Andrea has served congregations on both East and West Coasts.

 The Rev. Dr. James D. Prendergast is a priest in the Episcopal Diocese of Los Angeles, Chancellor to the Bishop Diocesan and serves as an assistant at Saint Mark’s Episcopal Church in Glendale.
 Jim is also General Counsel emeritus of the Uniform Commercial Code Division of First American Title Insurance Company.
 He received his AB and MBA from UC Berkeley, his JD from Hastings College of the Law in San Francisco, his Master of Arts in Theology from Fuller Theological Seminary in Pasadena and a Master of Laws (Canon Law) from the University of Cardiff, Wales.
 He has three children and is married to Michele Zukovsky.
 He is also an Adjunct Professor of Secured Transactions and Bankruptcy Law at Pepperdine University School of Law and of Commercial Law at Loyola of Los Angeles School of Law.